Twig Cases are made of paper?

 Your Twig case needs no special care.
 If you need to clean it, we recommend a damp cloth or soft toothbrush dampened with water.
 If you remove your iPhone often, please take care to keep the inside of your case clean.
 Dust and dirt work their way into any case!
 Compressed air, or a gentle swipe with a toothbrush will take care of most pocket lint, pup hairs, or dust.

 When installing or removing your iPhone from the case, take care not to push on the power or volume buttons!
 Our buttons are designed to work great with an iPhone installed.
 Sliding your iPhone in or out of the case while touching the buttons can overextend them or worse, slam them into the sides of your iPhone's buttons.
-When removing your case, we recommend gently pulling it off using the bezel, and not the sides (as that just makes it hold on tight).
+When removing your case, we recommend gently pulling it off using the bezel at the top and bottom of the iPhone, and not the sides (as that just makes it hold on tight).

 Twig Cases also enjoy quiet walks along a moonlit beach or park, candlelight dinners, and occasional flowers.
 Singing a quiet song to your Twig Case is recommended.